This post may contain affiliate links and / or I may have received one or more of the products mentioned for free in exchange for my honest review.

 Green Smoothie Ingredients:

 For those of you wondering how much of each I use, it’s honestly mostly eyeballing it at this point.
 However, here are my general guidelines for a recipe for one of these toddler friendly green smoothies:

 - 1 – 1.5 cups liquid (depending on how thick you like it)

 - 1 cup greens (which is about equal to a handful)

 - 2 cups fruit and veggies.

-- If I add peanut butter, it’s 2tbs.
+- If I add peanut butter or coconut oil, it’s 1-2tbs.

-- If I add coconut oil, cinnamon, chia seeds, ginger, etc, then I usually start with 1tbs of that extra, then add more if I feel like it!
+- If I add cinnamon, chia seeds, ginger, etc, I usually start with 1 tsp.
+Then add more if I feel like it!